jaikratsinghtariyal/skills-connect-the-dots/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Connect the dots in a GitHub repository  --- to fix issue #3
+# Connect the dots in a GitHub repository

 _Useful tips when navigating through your repository._